 Let’s use Facebook as an example.
 If you have a content brand that gets a portion of your traffic from Facebook, you’ll know how much the results can vary from one image post to the next.
 You’ll know how important the featured image is for capturing people’s fleeting attention.
 You have a split second to get someone to notice you while they scroll their feed, and another split second to inspire them to actually click on your article.
 If your purpose is to get clicks to your website, that’s the outcome you should be measuring.

-You can follow every textbook principle of good design, but unless your graphics are accomplishing what they’re intended for, your designs will never be great.
+You can follow every textbook principle of good design and increasing website conversions using design principles, but unless your graphics are accomplishing what they’re intended for, your designs will never be great.

 The visual appeal of a featured image on your Facebook post could mean the difference between getting 2-3 clicks and having it fall flat, or perfectly massaging Facebook’s algorithm to give you maximum exposure and thousands of visitors.